arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 It is not recommended as it increases coupling between objects (aggregates) that are being updated at the same time.
 Potential issues to consider:

 * the operation takes longer
-* the objects have different lifecycle (one can be updated rarely and by one person, the other can be updated multiple times per second by various users).
-So the high-throughput nature of one object can cause deadlocks and prevent whole operation from happening.
-Or the the fact that the operation is longer and both objects remain locked in DB can lower the throughput of the object which is more often edited.
+* the objects have a different lifecycle (one can be updated rarely and by one person, the other can be updated multiple times per second by various users).
+So the high-throughput nature of one object can cause deadlocks and prevent the whole operation from happening.
+Or the fact that the operation is longer and both objects remain locked in DB can lower the throughput of the object which is more often edited.
 * the objects might be persisted in different DBs so the change is not transactional anyway

 ## What should the application service receive as an argument?